simon-javier/backup-manuscript-thesis/main.typ

   ),
 )

+===== Precision
-===== Precision / Positive Predictive Value (PPV) Precision or Positive Predictive Value measures how many of the positive predictions made by the model are actually correct.
+Precision measures how many of the positive predictions made by the model are actually correct.
 It’s useful when the cost of false positives is high, such as in medical diagnoses where predicting a disease when it’s not present can have serious consequences.
 The formula of precision is defined as:

 #figure(
   kind: "equation",
   [
-    $"Precision/PPV" = "TP"/("TP" + "FP")$
+    $"Precision" = "TP"/("TP" + "FP")$
   ],
   caption: flex-caption(
     [Formula for Precision/PPV #cite(<geeksforgeeks_evaluation_2025>, form: "normal")],